 You can also combine the master’s degree with the undergraduate (BA) degree to complete both in five years in the following areas:

 Finally, in addition to the traditional undergraduate program, the School also offers specializations (tracks) in

 - Behavioral Neuroscience

 - BA Psychology/MAT Quest/Preschool-Grade 3

-- BA Psychology/MAT Quest/ESL (English as second language)
+- BA Psychology/MAT Quest/ESL (English as a second language)

 - BA Psychology/MAT Quest/Elem Ed – ESL

-The School of Psychology and Counseling Newsletter, Fall 2021 reports on people and projects at both undergraduate and graduate levels within the School.
+The School of Psychology and Counseling Newsletter, Spring 2022 (pdf) reports on people and projects at both undergraduate and graduate levels within the School.

 For those who hold a degree in psychology, career opportunities abound.
 Psychology is currently the second most popular undergraduate major nationwide, second only to business administration.
 Psychology majors possess good research and writing skills, are good problem solvers, and have well-developed, higher-level thinking ability when it comes to analyzing, synthesizing, and evaluating information.